tylerfaulkner/RosieProject/kivy/Create Virtual Enviroment/readme.txt

 		a.
 Powershell should now have (kivy_tensorflow_venv) before the path in powershell (kivy_tensorflow_venv) PS C:\Users\faulknert\rosieproject\kivy>

+		b.
+Upgrade to the latest version of pip python -m pip install --upgrade pip

 	3. Install all dependencies from the requirements.txt Python -m pip install -r requirements.txt